 What Are The Disadvantages Of Fossil Fuels – Problems With Fossil Fuels

-- Coal, natural gas, and oil are found in abundance but still are in a finite amounts.
+- Coal, natural gas, and oil are found in abundance but still are in a finite amount.
 Its reservoirs are depleted at an alarming rate.

-- The greenhouse gases (methane, carbon dioxide, nitrogen oxides, etc) released upon the combustion of fossil fuels continuously causing the damage of ozone layer, one of the several ways of its contribution to global warming.
+- The greenhouse gases (methane, carbon dioxide, nitrogen oxides, etc) released upon the combustion of fossil fuels continuously cause damage to the ozone layer, one of the several ways of its contribution to global warming.

-- Carbon monoxide and methane also make the environment acidic and causes acid rains.
+- Carbon monoxide and methane also make the environment acidic and cause acid rains.

 - Fossil fuels are also not a technology like the solar and wind sources of energy, so there will be always a base price for it.

 - The air pollution due to the combustion of fossil fuels causes certain respiratory and other diseases.

 - The combustion of fossil fuels contributes to global warming in many ways due to which the temperature is increasing and the sea level is continuously rising and leading to environmental imbalances.

 19. Are Fossil Fuels Renewable – Why Are Fossil Fuels Considered Nonrenewable Resources

 - No, fossil fuels are nonrenewable and once it is gone then they’re gone.